-Pronounced chy-O-tay, this vegetable is technically not a squash because it belongs to genus C. Sechium not C. Cucurbita but it's normally called a squash.
+Pronounced chy-O-tay, this vegetable is technically not a squash because it belongs to genus C. Sechium not C. Cucurbita, but it's normally called a squash.
 An odd squash it is - it looks like a giant seed.
-Each "squash" consists of a very large embryo within a smooth but very thin seed coat and a thick layer of flesh over that.
-A notch is left at one end through which the seed sprouts.
-Native to Central America, chayotes are now grown worldwide.
-It is quite popular in India and Southeast Asia but the two biggest exporters are Costa Rica (worldwide) and Veracruz Mexico (to the U.S.).
+Each "squash" consists of a very large embryo within a smooth but very soft and thin seed coat, and a thick layer of flesh over that.
+A notch is left at the wide end through which the seed sprouts.
+Native to Central America, chayotes are now grown worldwide. they are quite popular in India and Southeast Asia, but the two biggest exporters are Costa Rica (mostly to Europe) and Veracruz Mexico (mostly to the U.S.).

-The photo shows two regular Chayotes, which average about 3 inches across, 4-3/4 inches long and weight about 9 ounces.
-There is also a smaller rounder variety with a dark green skin that has better flavor but is very rarely seen here, and a yellow variety I've never seen.
-The big 2 pound spiky chayote in the back has excellent flavor too, but you won't see them in most regions.
+The photo shows two regular Chayotes, which average about 3 inches across, 4-3/4 inches long and weight about 9 ounces each.
+There is also a smaller rounder variety with a dark green skin that has better flavor but is very rarely seen here.
+There are also yellow varieties (Perulero) and very dark green ones (Guisquil) grown in Guatemala.
+The big 2 pound spiky chayote in the back has excellent flavor, but you won't see them in most regions.
 Grocery people hate them because they'll stab you right through bags and lightweight gloves.
 Food writers have been endlessly puzzled by early reports that the chayote was "like a porcupine" because they were unaware of this variety.

 Shoots & Leaves

-are also edible and are a common vegetable in the Philippines and
+are also edible and are a common vegetable in the Philippines,

-The flavor of this fruit is often described as a blend of zucchini, green bean and cucumber.
+The flavor of chayote fruit is often described as a blend of zucchini, green bean and cucumber, which is fairly accurate.
 The flesh is starchy and stays reasonably firm when cooked.
-Chayote is a good source of vitamins C and B6, folate, potassium, magnesium and fiber.
+Chayote is rich in vitamins C and B6, folate, potassium, magnesium and fiber.

-Buying: Available in all markets serving Latin American communities and often in markets serving Southeast Asian or Indian communities.
+Buying: Chayotes are available in all markets serving Latin American communities and often in markets serving Southeast Asian or Indian communities.
 Look for smooth fresh appearance and no bruises, soft spots or discoloration.
 If you can find a variety with dark green skin it will probably be more flavorful but the light green variety dominates the markets.
 Young ones with thin skin don't have to be peeled.